 From the Valley: Exit US 101 (Hollywood Freeway) at Vine St. Do not take Vine St. Go directly to Beachwood Dr. via Franklin Ave and turn left.
-From the South Bay: Exit US 101 at Gower St. Do not take Gower St. Make a right turn onto Beachwood Dr. Continue up Beachwood Dr. about 1.7 miles, and you'll spot Hollyridge Drive on your right.
-Park along Beachwood Drive near its intersection with Hollyridge.
-(You can also park along Hollyridge, but it's rather narrow).
-The unsigned trail to Mt.
-Lee begins 50 yards up Hollyridge Drive from Beachwood Drive.
-The wide trail is on your left.
+From the South Bay: Exit US 101 at Gower St. Do not take Gower St. Make a right turn onto Beachwood Dr. Continue up Beachwood Dr. about 1.7 miles to the point where Hollyridge Drive merges with Beechwood from the right.
+Continue on the narrow road beyond the intersection (the road to the stables) until the terrain widens out allowing you to park off the street to the right at the foot of the hill.
+The Hollyridge trail begins at the right with a traverse up the hill, around and behind the peak.

-THE HIKE: The trail follows a ridge

-just east of the stables.
+THE HIKE: The trail follows a ridge just east of the stables .
 Your views of the Hollywood sign begin almost immediately.
-Off to the right, looking very "sci-fi" from this angle, is the dome of the Griffith Park Observatory.
+Off to the right, looking very "scifi" from this angle, is the dome of the Griffith Park Observatory.
 Ignore the bridle path on your left coming up from the stables, and continue your ascent to an unsigned junction with the Mulholland Trail.
 A right turn would lead toward the main part of Griffith Park and eventually intersect Mt.
 Hollywood Drive, but you should turn left on the fire road and wind west to an intersection with Mt.
 Lee Drive.
 As you ascend paved Mt.
 Lee Drive, you'll enjoy excellent clear day views of the San Fernando Valley beyond (don't forget to look for Dave Lillback's house, or to turn around and look for Catalina Island).

-Just short of the summit, as the trail (road?) makes a sharp left bend, look for a rough, narrow trail leading westward; it climbs steeply a bit more than a quarter-mile to the summit of Cahuenga Peak, the king of the Hollywood Hills at 1820
+Just short of the summit, as the trail (road?) makes a sharp left bend, look for a rough, narrow trail leading westward; it climbs steeply a bit more than a quarter-mile to the summit of Cahuenga Peak, the king of the Hollywood Hills at 1820 feet.
+Access to this trail can be made either by skirting a fence, or crawling under it.

 Returning to Mt.
-Lee Rd., continue up to the fence preventing you from standing on the actual summit of Mt.
+Lee Rd., continue up to the fence crossing the road and preventing you from standing on the actual summit of Mt.
 Lee.
 There is a large County radio facility behind the fence, and the last time we were there, a lonely guy was willing to talk to us hikers via an intercom setup.